-Territory within the District is a small, somewhat isolated residential development.
+Territory within the District is a residential community.

 4. ACKNOWLEDGEMENTS & REFERENCES

 This draft Municipal Service Review was prepared by Fresno LAFCo staff using budgetary and District operational information provided by the County of Fresno Department of Public Works and Planning.
 Responsibility for any errors related to the District's budget or scope of operations rests with those who provided information for the report.